Table of Contents

-How to Succeed in a Panel Interview
+- How to Respond to a Panel Interview Invitation?

 A panel interview is a type of interview where multiple members of the hiring team evaluate the same candidate simultaneously.
 Each interviewer has an opportunity to ask different questions based on their individual expertise and background.
 Depending on the position being recruited, it may be conducted in person or over a conference call.
 For some candidates, panel interviews can be more stressful than one-on-one interviews as they have to juggle meeting the expectations of many interviewers at once.
 If you’re one of them, read on as we will share panel interview tips so you can effectively tackle this challenge, perform your best, and impress the panel.